jaggernaut007/breast_cancer_classifier/README.md

 This repository is licensed under the terms of the GNU AGPLv3 license.

 ## How to run the code
+run 'pip install -r requirements.txt'

+then

+run 'pip install -e .' from the root of the project directory, to install the libraries required.

 `run.sh` will automatically run the entire pipeline and save the prediction results in csv.